So what is a hackathon?

 Definitely more holistic!
 Think of it as a blank sheet, with freedom and creativity when it comes to the approach and outcomes.
 The process and the journey are equally as important as the outcome.

 So this isn’t about making an app?

 It could be, or it may be something completely different.
 The teams will likely have a mix of different mind types, so anything is possible!

-Are the problem owners open to hearing that maybe they haven’t considered that another problem is causing this problem?
+Are the business owners open to hearing that maybe they haven’t understood the root cause or wider context that underlies the stated problem?